 5 states, 2 union territories, and thousands of recipes.
-From soft idlis to muddhe to Ambur biryani, South Indian cuisines are deep-rooted in their culture.
+From soft idlis to muddhe to Ambur biryani, South Indian cuisines are deep-root in their culture.
 We are bringing to you 10 popular South Indian recipes.
 And by South Indian recipes, we just mean they are popular there and are not claiming the origin of it.

 Let’s get started!